mishadawg/mishadawg/README.md

 - 👋 Hi, I’m @mishadawg
 - 👀 I’m interested in frontend development,creating SPA and etc.
-- 🤙🏻 For now,I'm working in Adm-center on frontend position
+- 🤙🏻 For now,I'm working in RNSSOFT on frontend position
 - 🌱 I’m currently learning Javascript,React.js,Vue.js,PHP.
 - 📫 You can mail me if you want to
 ---> misha40401@yandex.ru